BirdFinance/BirdFinance-Introduction/more-introduction.md

 The part of Developer Fund will be locked for 1 month after listing and will not be circulated in market in the first month 10% of BIRD will be used to add BIRD liquidity on major DEXs in stages, and the operation will be completed with a dedicated address, which is completely used to expand the BIRD liquidity pools.
 Tokens in the dedicated address will not be transferred to any other address

-## TimeLine

-- 2021.4 At the end of April, BIRD will be launched on MDEX on BSC
-- 2021.5 BIRD launches liquidity mining
-- 2021.5 Launch smart pool and connected to MDEX pool
-- 2021.6 Launch DAO to start community governance
-- 2021 Q3 Launch lending function
-- 2021 Q4 Open cross chain function.
-Cross-chain yield aggregation of BSC, HECO and OKExChain
-- 2022 Q2 Launch BirdChain

-## Project News

-1. Before BIRD listing, Bird Finance will carry out Genesis airdrop.
-Users can get airdrop after completing certain tasks or reaching certain conditions
-2. In the first week after BIRD listing, Mars Finance will make strategic investment in Bird Finance
-3. In the first week after BIRD listing, Bird Finance will reach strategic cooperation with DoDo
-4. In the first week after BIRD listing, Bird Finance will launch DAO pool to fully start community governance
-5. In the second week after BIRD listing, Gate will make strategic investment in Bird Finance.
-At the same time, BIRD will get listed on Gate and Lbank

 ## All URLs about Bird

 1. Official Website：https://birdswap.com